-- (a) unanimous written agreement of all Shareholders: where all of the Shareholders agree in writing; or - qualifying transfers: in respect of any transfer of Shares, or any interest in Shares, pursuant to clause 11 (Whangarei District Council).
+- unanimous written agreement of all Shareholders: where all of the Shareholders agree in writing; or - qualifying transfers: in respect of any transfer of Shares, or any interest in Shares, pursuant to clause 11 (Whangarei District Council).

-11. Whangarei District Council
+11. Whangarei District Council Exiting shareholders

-If at any point after the date of this agreement WDC serves a written notice on the Company that they wish to become a shareholder of the Company (WDC Notice), each shareholder shall transfer such amount of Shares (being the same amount of Shares for each Shareholder) as required to ensure that WDC becomes an equal shareholder in the Company at a price of \$2 per share (Transfer).
-Subject to WDC providing the Company with a duly executed Deed of Accession, the Transfer will occur on the date that is 10 Business Days from receipt of the WDC Notice.
+If at any point after the date of this agreement any of Northland Regional Council, Kaipara District Council, Far North District Council or Whangarei District Council (an Exiting Shareholder) serves a written notice on the Company giving at least six months prior notice that they wish to cease being become a sShareholder of the Company (WDC-Exit Notice) as of the immediately following 30 June (Exit Date), each shareholderthe Exiting Shareholder shall transfer such amount of all of its Shares in equal numbers to (being the same amount of Shares for each Shareholder) the other Shareholders as required to ensure that WDC becomes an equal shareholder in the Company at a price of \$2 per share payable by the other shareholders (Transfer).
+Subject to WDC providing the Company with a duly executed Deed of Accession, tThe Transfer will occur on the Exit Date or within date that is 10 Business Days thereoffrom receipt of the WDC Notice and, for the avoidance of doubt, clause 12 shall apply to the Transfer.